vacp2p/rfc/specs/waku/v2/waku-relay-security-analysis.md

 #### Topic Subscriber Anonymity
 This feature stands for the inability of any adversarial entity from linking a peer to its subscribed topic IDs.

+### Anlysis

+In order to accomdoate message anonymity, `relay` protocol follows `NoSign` policy due to which the `from`, `signature` and `key` fields of the `Message` MUST be left empty by the message publisher.
+The reason is that each of these three fields alone count as PII for the message author.

 ## Authenticity